 Your blood alcohol level depends upon the duration of your drinking because your body processes the alcohol as it is ingested.
 The alcohol is almost fully absorbed and reaches its peak level in your blood and the impact upon you, about 45 minutes after consumption if drinking on an empty stomach.
 After consumption, some of the alcohol is taken into your blood stream almost immediately and your blood alcohol level will rise over a 45 minute period from that consumption.
 Drinking quickly will result in a higher blood alcohol level more quickly but how you feel can be deceptive.
 Drinking a lot of alcohol slowly may make you feel as though you are not very high and make you feel as though you are not over .08 but you may be.
 This is because your body over many hours may develop a resistance to the feeling of being impaired and certainly people who drink significantly have a higher tolerance for alcohol and do not sense their high blood alcohol levels.

 Age and Ethnicity do not matter!

 16 years old, 66 years old, fat, skinny, Nordic, First Nations, lumberjack, candlestick maker, none of these things matter.
-We Scotts can drink – not so.
-It does not matter.

 As a woman, I can drink as much as a man.
 Not true!
 It takes less alcohol for a woman to become intoxicated because women process alcohol differently than men.
 Women reach a higher blood alcohol level than men do after drinking the same amount, even if they are the same height and weight.